Lytlotlo/latent-knowledge-analysis/README.md

 This repository contains a feature-based causal tracing analysis of factual knowledge in large language models, using Goodfire's Ember API.
 We explore how facts like "Paris is the capital of France" are encoded, which features are responsible, and how manipulating these features affects model behavior.

+This project is inspired by Burns et al.'s (2022) *Discovering Latent Knowledge in Language Models Without Supervision*, which explored how factual knowledge is stored in large language models.
+While the original paper focused on neuron-level interventions in GPT-2, this work extends the investigation to **feature-level interventions**, using modern tools for **interpretable feature manipulation**.

 Our goal is to map the internal "feature graph" of factual knowledge, moving beyond traditional neuron-level analysis to interpretable feature-level interventions.